 - A. Apply for admission online on the college website. - B. Complete placement.
-There are two options: - 1.
-Take an ACCUPLACER placement test on campus.
-For test times, fees, and instructions, contact the Odegaard Phoenix Center at 360-623-8957. - If a student has completed placement someplace else, they can submit their scores to the Enrollment Services Office.
-ACCUPLACER, applicable AP scores, and Smarter Balanced are some of the scores that will be accepted.
+There are two options: - Take a Next-Generation ACCUPLACER placement test on campus.
+For test times, fees, and instructions, contact the Testing Center at 360-623-8920. - If a student has completed placement someplace else, they can submit their scores to the Enrollment Services Office.
+Next-Generation ACCUPLACER, applicable AP scores, and Smarter Balanced are some of the scores that will be accepted.
 Check with Enrollment Services to determine how long your score is valid.